8 Great Summer Hikes in Northern Virginia

 You'll find a wonderful variety of mostly-level trails at Mason Neck State Park perfect for summer hikes.
 Each trail offers a chance to spy bald eagles and other birds in Belmont Bay and the surrounding marshes.

 From the quarter-mile Marsh View Trail to the 4-mile out-and-back hike to Kane's Creek, hikers enjoy shady, well-marked trails at Mason Neck.
-The Visitor Center rents canoes and kayaks so you can also get out on the water.
+The Visitor Center rents canoes and kayaks so you can also explore Belmont Bay and Kane's Creek from the water.

 8. Burke Lake Park, Fairfax Station

 The 4.5-mile trail around Burke Lake makes our great hikes list every season.
-During the summer, the wide dirt and stone-dust trail are mostly shady, except for an open stretch along the dam.
+During the summer, the wide, easy trail is mostly shady, except for an open stretch along the dam.
 Sturdy strollers and bikes can navigate the trail, which is popular with families and runners.

 BONUS: Ellanor C. Lawrence Park, Centreville